-Based on this analysis, Jindera has approximately 9.6 years supply of residential zoned land based on an average take-up rate of 35 dwellings per annum since 2015-16.
+Based on this analysis, Jindera has an approximate 12 years supply of residential zoned land based on an average take-up rate of 30 dwellings per annum since 2015.

-When considering the population projections outlined in Table 3 above and using the average take-up rate of 42 dwellings per annum since 2018-19, the level of residential land supply is reduced to 8 years.
+When considering the population projections outlined in Table 3 above and using the average take-up rate of 35 dwellings per annum since 2018, the level of residential land supply is reduced to approximately 10 years.

-Using the figures outlined in Tables 2 and 6, there is a significant shortfall in R5 Large Lot Residential zoned land with only approximately 2.7 years worth of supply remaining as outlined in Table 5.
+Using the figures outlined in Tables 2 and 6, there is a significant shortfall in R5 Large Lot Residential zoned land with only approximately 4 years worth of supply remaining as outlined in Table 5.